Policy Against Bias, Discrimination & Harassment

 • Any other actions deemed appropriate by the College

-In some cases, an informal resolution may be appropriate.
+An informal resolution process provides parties the opportunity to resolve an alleged violation of this policy outside of the formal grievance procedures.
+In some cases, an informal resolution, which may include restorative justice practices, may be appropriate.
 At any time prior to reaching a determination regarding responsibility, the College may facilitate an informal resolution process that does not involve a full investigation and adjudication.
 The College will not require as a condition of enrollment or continuing enrollment, or employment or continuing employment, or enjoyment of any other right, waiver of the right to an investigation and adjudication of reports of sexual misconduct.
 Similarly, the College will not require the parties to participate in an informal resolution process under this section.

 Prior to beginning the informal process, the College will: